-Pre-K classes are offered every Tuesday and Thursday from 9:30 – 10:30 am for children ages 4½ to 6, who have not started kindergarten.
+Pre-K classes are offered for children ages 4 1/2 to 6 who have not started kindergarten.

 Fast Track to First Grade

-Did your child struggle with social and behavior issues in Kindergarten?
+Did your child struggle with social and behavior issues in kindergarten?
 We are here to help!
-Class size will be small, so register early in order to secure your spot.

 Sliding into 2nd & 3rd Grade

-Will your child be graduating either the first or the second grades in May 2016?
-Did they not quite meet the social and grade expectations of teachers and or peers?
+Did your child finish 1st grade and not quite meet the social and grade expectations of teachers or their peers?

 Social Skills Program

-Frequently, children and teens with neurological disorders have difficulty interacting with their peers.
-Kids will participate in fun hands-on activities with kids their age while learning social skills.
+Kids participate in fun hands-on activities with kids their age while learning social skills.

 While high school students and young adults with neurological disorders continue to need help with social interactions, they also need to think about daily living skills and planning for their futures.

 Young adults with neurological disorders have difficulty entering the world after graduation.
-This program helps high school students and young adults ages sixteen through twenty-five better prepare for the “real” world.
+This program helps students and young adults ages sixteen through twenty-five better prepare for the “real” world.